On this page:

 The master's degree, Course Option—Teacher Education, allows the student to plan a program of study that satisfies educational needs and career objectives as well as meeting degree requirements.
 The student's program of study includes a comprehensive oral examination of the material presented in the core anatomy courses and a written scholarly project focusing on a contemporary issue dealing with the teaching of anatomy at the college level.
 A methods course and a measurement course, offered by the College of Education and Human Services, are required.
 The course option also includes the opportunity to help teach in one or more of the department's graduate or undergraduate courses, as well as supervised student teaching.

-View Master of Science in Anatomy, Teacher Education Concentration program information and degree requirements in the University Catalog.
+View Master of Science in Anatomy, Teacher Education Concentration program information and degree requirements in the Academic Catalog.

 In addition to the requirements of the Wright State University Graduate School, the following requirements of the Department of Neuroscience, Cell Biology, and Physiology must be met in order to be considered for admission for the Master of Science in Anatomy Program.